MysteryPancake/Houdini-Fun/Primuv_Xyzdist.md

 What if you don't know the primnum?
 Try using `pcfind()` to get a few nearby primnums based on their centroids.

-Most of the code below is from ["Real-Time Collision Detection" by Christer Ericson](https://www.r-5.org/files/books/computers/algo-list/realtime-3d/Christer_Ericson-Real-Time_Collision_Detection-EN.pdf).
+Most of the code below is from [*Real-Time Collision Detection* by Christer Ericson](https://www.r-5.org/files/books/computers/algo-list/realtime-3d/Christer_Ericson-Real-Time_Collision_Detection-EN.pdf).

 The result isn't identical for quads.
 This is because I split them into 2 triangles, while Houdini uses bilinear interpolation.